rajmos/ProgrammingAssignment2/README.md

 [2,]    1 -0.5

-#5) reexecute cacheSolve(a),  note the printed message proves the value is
+5) reexecute cacheSolve(a),  note the printed message proves the value is returned from previously cached value
-#returned from rpeviously cachaed value

 > cacheSolve(a)
 cached value available and hence getting cached data